Helmholtz-AI-Energy/beamer-template/README.md

 make
 ```

+which uses the `latexmk` tool under the hood.
+We highly recommend `latexmk` when
+compiling on the command line since it handles the bibliography, e.g. using
+`bib(la)tex` + `biber` automatically.

 To get rid of all the temporary files, including the final slides PDF, created during the compilation you may also type:

 ``` bash
 make clean
 ```

-Alternatively, you can use the `latexmk` tool to compile your slides (either in the terminal or by setting it as the compiler in your IDE).
+Alternatively, you can use the `latexmk` directly tool to compile your slides (either in the terminal or by setting it as the compiler in your IDE).
 A working `.latexmkrc` is included, simply run the following:

 ```bash